hypermodeinc/modus/README.md

 or your AWS region is wrong, or you do not have an AWS secret set for the ModelSpec name.
 Add via:

-`aws secretsmanager create-secret --name '<ModelSpec.id>' --secret-string '<apikey>' `
+`aws secretsmanager create-secret --name '<ModelSpec.name>' --secret-string '<apikey>' `
 ### Using S3 for plugin storage